infiniticio/docs.infinitic.io/src/pages/docs/services/syntax.md

 {% callout type="note"  %}

-In tests, we can mock `io.infinitic.tasks.TaskContext` and inject it through `Task.context.set(mockedTaskContext)` before running a test that uses task's context.
+In tests, we can mock `io.infinitic.tasks.TaskContext` and inject it through `Task.set(mockedTaskContext)` before running a test that uses task's context.

 {% /callout  %}